IAIABC 112th Convention

 Members are invited to hear updates on the finances, membership, projects, and programs of the IAIABC.
 The 2026-2027 Board of Directors election will take place, and new leadership will be sworn in.

 Datasets do not exist in a vacuum, but rather always in context to other data sources.
 The session aims to inspire discussion on the role of data visualization in workers’ compensation, and how it can transform understanding and decision-making.
-The National Institute for Occupational Safety and Health (NIOSH) Center for Workers’ Compensation Studies (CWCS) focuses on expanding the use of state-level WC claims data for research and prevention and encouraging collaborations between the public health and WC communities.
-Attendees will see examples of CWCS’s interactive visualization projects, learn how partnerships enhance the context and value of WC data, and discover resources to support their own visualization needs.
+The National Institute for Occupational Safety and Health (NIOSH) Center for Workers’ Compensation Studies (CWCS) focuses on expanding the use of state-level workers' compensation claims data for research and prevention and encouraging collaborations between the public health and WC communities.
+Attendees will see examples of CWCS’s interactive visualization projects, learn how partnerships enhance the context and value of workers' compensation data, and discover resources to support their own visualization needs.

 Topical medications are often perceived as low risk, routine therapies, but in workers’ compensation, they’ve become a growing source of cost volatility and regulatory scrutiny.
 This panel will highlight where topical spending is most volatile, review recent legislative and regulatory actions, and outline practical strategies for managing utilization without compromising care.
 Attendees will leave with a clear understanding of why topical costs spike and what best practices can help keep programs sustainable.